lthievenaz-keeper/pam_import/README.md

 | Users         |                   | root   | user01 | pwd01    | $config_name | {value*} | {value*}            |
 | Users2        | folder01/folder02 | nested | user02 | pwd02    | $config_name | {value*} | {value*}            |

-- The default separator for the `folder_path` column is `/`, however this can be customized in the CLI import.
+- The default separator for the `folder_path` column is `/`, however this can be customized in the CLI import
 - Beyond the first 6 columns, `{kwargs*}` are Commander arguments for the `record-add` command.
 For instance:

 | distinguishedName                                  | text.custom_field_name |